-Table B-6 Base Mortality Tables Category Male Female Healthy Annuitant 0.995 times the 2010 Public General Mortality Table (PubG- 2010) for Healthy Retirees 0.960 times the 2010 Public General Mortality Table (PubG- 2010) for Healthy Retirees Healthy Non- Annuitant 0.992 times the 2010 Public General Mortality Table (PubG- 2010) for Healthy Employees 1.084 times the 2010 Public General Mortality Table (PubG- 2010) for Healthy Employees Disabled Annuitant 1.051 times the CalPERS 2009 Ordinary Disability Mortality Table 0.991 times the CalPERS 2009 Ordinary Disability Mortality Table
+Table B-6 Base Mortality Tables Category Male Female Healthy Retirees and Beneficiaries 0.995 times the 2010 Public General Mortality Table (PubG- 2010) for Healthy Retirees 1.020 times the 2010 Public General Mortality Table (PubG- 2010) for Healthy Retirees Healthy Non- Annuitant 0.992 times the 2010 Public General Mortality Table (PubG- 2010) for Healthy Employees 1.084 times the 2010 Public General Mortality Table (PubG- 2010) for Healthy Employees Disabled Retirees 0.990 times the 2010 Public General Mortality Table (PubG- 2010) for Disabled Retirees 0.920 times the 2010 Public General Mortality Table (PubG- 2010) for Disabled Retirees

-15. Rates of Mortality Improvement
+16. Rates of Mortality Improvement

-Future mortality improvements are reflected by applying the most recent projection scale issued by the Society of Actuaries on a generational basis from the base year of 2010 for the Pub2010 tables and 2009 for the CalPERS tables.
-The projection scale used for the June 30, 2022 valuation is MP-2021.
+Future mortality improvements are reflected by applying the MP-2021 projection scale issued by the Society of Actuaries on a generational basis from the base year of 2010.

-16. Family Composition
+17. Family Composition

 Percentage married is shown in the following Table B-7.
-Male retirees are assumed to be three years older than their partner, and female retirees are assumed to be two years younger than their partner.
+Male retirees are assumed to be two years older than their partner, and female retirees are assumed to be two years younger than their partner.

-Table B-7 Percentage Married
+Table B-7Percentage Married

 Gender Percentage

 Males 80%

 Females 60%